apmasell/ecesg/README.md

 - Make
 - courage

-On Ubuntu/Debian, you can `sudo apt-get install texlive xfig transfig make` and get everything but courage.
+On Ubuntu/Debian, you can:

+    sudo apt-get install texlive texlive-metapost xfig transfig make

+and get everything but courage.

+Oh, and if you think XFig is wretched, you should see the alternatives.